Gastroscopy

 The Gastroscopy Procedure

-Gastroscopy is a precise, structured procedure that examines the upper gastrointestinal tract.
-The following describes a typical gastroscopy procedure:
+A gastroscopy is a precise, structured procedure that examines the upper gastrointestinal tract.
+The following describes a typical gastroscopy procedure, which typically takes 10 to 20 minutes to complete:

 Arrival and Preparation

-Upon arrival at the clinic or hospital, patients complete any final paperwork and are prepared for the procedure, which includes changing into a hospital gown.
+Upon arrival at the gastroscopy clinic or hospital, patients complete any final paperwork required and are prepared for the procedure, which includes changing into a hospital gown.

 Sedation

-A sedation is administered to help the patient relax and minimise discomfort during the procedure.
+Sedation is administered to help the patient relax, ensuring comfort during the procedure.
 Some patients might receive a local anaesthetic sprayed into the throat to numb the area.

 Insertion of the Gastroscope

-The gastroscope is gently inserted through the mouth and advances down the oesophagus into the stomach and duodenum.
-The camera at the tip of the gastroscope transmits video to a monitor, allowing examination of the lining of these organs.
+The gastroscope (or endoscope) is gently inserted through the mouth and advances down the oesophagus into the stomach and duodenum.
+The camera at the tip of the gastroscope transmits video to a monitor, allowing examination of the oesophagus, stomach and duodenum.

 Examination and Intervention

-The mucosal lining is inspected, and interventions are performed if needed, such as taking biopsies, removing polyps, or treating bleeding sources.
-This is done using tiny instruments passing through the gastroscope.
+The mucosal lining is inspected, and interventions are performed if needed, such as removing polyps or treating bleeding sources.
+If other abnormalities are found, a biopsy or treatment is performed using tiny instruments passing through the gastroscope.

 Withdrawal of the Gastroscope